What Are USDA Loans?

 With the help of a seasoned loan specialist, applying for a USDA loan is fairly straightforward:

-• Submit an application to your lender to get pre-approval
+• Submit an application to your lender to get pre-approved

 • Find your property and verify that it meets the USDA guidelines